 “An excellent way to save time and stress”

 Of course, airlines and the TSA should not force parents and children to use separate security lines at the airport.
 But it would appear that MacLean misunderstood the random TSA PreCheck stamp on her teenagers’ tickets and what it permitted.

 The Transportation Security Administration maintains the TSA PreCheck security lines for prescreened travelers who have applied and received the official TSA PreCheck designation.
 At airports throughout the United States, these passengers can “speed through security.”
 The agency touts the program as an excellent way for travelers to save “time and stress.”

 Keep moving.
 TSA Pre✓® saves you time and stress.
 With a 5 year, $85 membership, you can speed through security and don’t need to remove your:

 Of course, as MacLean discovered, it’s also a great way to add time and stress to your travels if you hop in that line uninvited.

 But MacLean has never applied for TSA PreCheck.
 Nor had her children.
-So how did they end up with the stamp on their boarding passes?
+So how did they end up with the random stamp on their boarding passes?

-My colleague Michelle Bell recently explained random TSA PreCheck assignments in her article on this topic.
-She points out that the Transportation Security Authority continues to grant random stamps to some passengers who have been deemed to be low-risk travelers.
+The Transportation Security Authority continues to grant random stamps to some passengers who have been deemed to be low-risk travelers.
 Like two teenagers.